jevgenijakirejeva/jevgenijakirejeva/DOCS/Finea.lv Income proof "Last Chance".md

 **1st case**:

 Kevin Flow Block will be called in the Risk Flow after  ***Scoring-Limit Model***.
 Then If  Limit Model returned  ***different_bank_account_needed = 1*** for client will be shown a message that he needs to try another bank account.
 So for client will be shown Kevin with Widget where he will need to get authorized.
-If the client pass Kevin again, then scraped data needs to be stored in DB.
-Then application should be returned to the  ***Scoring-Limit Model*** and then it can either ask to pass Kevin with another account or ***continue or reject***  application according to the existing logic.
+If the client pass Kevin again, then scraped data needs gets stored in DB.
+Then application returnes to the ***Scoring-Limit Model*** and then it can either ask to pass Kevin with another account or ***continue or reject*** application according to the existing logic.

 **2nd case**:

 Kevin Flow Block will be called in the Risk Flow after  ***Scoring-Limit Model***.
-Then If Limit Model provided  key-value indicating to that  ***Manual Document Upload***  is expected from customer  ***bank_statement_upload_needed=1*** , client will be asked to upload a bank statement in front office and after that in Back Office will be generated a task for Bank Statement verification.
+Then If Limit Model provided  key-value indicating to that ***Manual Document Upload*** is expected from customer ***bank_statement_upload_needed=1***, client will be asked to upload a bank statement in front office and after that in Back Office will be generated a task for Bank Statement verification.

 Supported file formats: `PDF`, `JPEG`, `TIFF`, `PNG`.